jiakuan/gwt-gradle-plugin/doc/use-cases/Working with Eclipse.md

 # Working with Eclipse

+> From 1.2.0, the eclipse related code has been removed from the plugin
+> code, please use the GWT eclipse plugin etc. to setup your projects.

 This Eclipse feature has been tested with Eclipse 4.7 and the gwt plugin version 3.0.0.

 This will now not work with gwt plugin versions less than 3.0.0.